-- 1. Pawnshops shall report on the following matters through the appropriate department of the SES: - a.
+- following matters through the appropriate department of the SES:

+a.
+Crimes whether consummated, - a.
 Crimes whether consummated, frustrated or attempted against pawned articles/property/facilities (such as robbery, theft, swindling or estafa, forgery and other deceits) and other crimes involving loss/destruction of pawn/property of the pawnshop: Provided, That if no pawned article is involved, the amount involved in each crime is P20,000 or more.